itsluap/Hackintosh-Intel-i5-10600K-MSI-Z490/README.md

 ## Acknowledgements

 I would like to express my gratitude to [ARGAMX](https://github.com/ARGAMX) for their fantastic EFI configuration, which significantly helped resolve issues like GPU compatibility and display refresh rate problems.
-Their work provided a solid foundation that made my setup process much smoother.
+Their work provided a solid foundation that made the setup process much smoother.
 You can find their original repository [here](https://github.com/ARGAMX/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI).

 ---